 ANUK was formed in May 2002 to publicise, promote and share good practice in accreditation.
 This was in response to increasing interest in accreditation, including in government and amongst higher education institutions, student representative bodies, local authorities, tenants and private rented sector landlords across the UK.

 This website has been created thanks to funding from the TDS Charitable Foundation.
 For more information visit tdsfoundation.org.uk.

-ANUK is managed by an Executive Committee comprising representatives from local authorities, national and local landlord associations, the voluntary sector and the Tenancy Deposit Scheme.
+Unipol operates ANUK through an Advisory Group comprising representatives from local authorities, the RNLA and the voluntary sector.
 The work of representatives is voluntary.